mininet-wifi/mininet-wifi.github.io/_pages/part2.md

 ## Multiple Wireless Network Interfaces

 Wireless nodes can have multiple wireless interfaces.
-The wlans parameter allows you to add many interfaces on a single node.
+The wlans parameter Multiple Wirelessallows you to add many interfaces on a single node.
 For example, let’s take the code below:
 ```
 sta1 = net.addStation('sta1', wlans=2)
 ```